LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Discussion

 This alignment trajectory reveals a critical trade-off between model safety and value pluralism.
 On one hand, prosocial alignment advances goals such as preventing harms and bias towards marginalized communities, thereby supporting ethical standards that are widely regarded as necessary for building safe and responsible AI systems~\cite{ji2023ai, shen2024valuecompass, wang2023, Wang2024}.
 However, this orientation can marginalize Conservative viewpoints, particularly on value-laden issues which LLMs not only deprioritize but also diminish people's opposing stances when rewriting their comments.

 Yet, framing value homogenization simply as bias or underperformance risks obscuring the deeper issue~\cite{neuman2025amazing, hagendorff2025inevitability}.
 Alignment is never a purely technical process but an exercise in normative judgment about what counts as harm, fairness, or bias.
 Current alignment practices tend to privilege ethical frameworks more closely associated with progressive traditions~\cite{glaese2022improving, bai2022training}, thereby reinforcing a particular vision of “prosociality.”
+However, there are notable exceptions.
+For instance, political ideologies have contributed to deliberate censorship of model outputs, as in the case of DeepSeek~\cite{wang-2025, Booth-2025}, or pushed systems like Grok toward more right-leaning and antisemitic outputs~\cite{Wirtschafter-2025, Folco-2025}.
 The dilemma, then, is whether alignment should prioritize ethical standards that safeguard vulnerable communities (e.g., racial, gender, religious, or ethnic minorities) or whether it should accommodate a broader spectrum of socio-cultural, political, and moral values, even when those may conflict with the liberal notion of harm-reduction goals.